Port Lincoln: Culture

 The book Blue Fin by Colin Thiele was set in Port Lincoln, with the movie of the same name filmed in nearby Streaky Bay.

 Some of the ANZAC Cove scenes in Gallipoli were also filmed near Port Lincoln.

 The first edition of Australian Survivor, the Australian version of the popular US television series, Survivor, was filmed at Whalers Way, south of Port Lincoln, in 2001.

 The Discovery Channel documentary series Tuna Wranglers (2007) and Abalone Wars were both filmed in and around Port Lincoln.

 Port Lincoln was visited in 1939 by English travel author Eric Newby, while he was crew in the 4-masted barque Moshulu, which anchored outside of Boston Island.
 Moshulu had taken 82 days to sail to Port Lincoln from Belfast in ballast (a fast passage for a windjammer), but there was no grain to be had there, even though Moshulu waited at anchor for most of January.
 The crew was given shore leave in Port Lincoln, encountering large amounts of Australian wine.
 Moshulu eventually carried on to Port Victoria for cargo.
 During the 1939 season, Passat and Lawhill were also present at Port Lincoln.
 Newby wrote about his experiences on the round-trip from Ireland to South Australia in his book The Last Grain Race (1956), and several pictures of Port Lincoln as it appeared in 1939 are included in his photo-essay of his voyage, Learning the Ropes.

 On the TV show Neighbours, the Brennan brothers, Tyler, Mark and Aaron, are originally from Port Lincoln.

 The town was featured in the second series of An Idiot Abroad.
 British comedian Karl Pilkington was in Port Lincoln for the show where he swam with sharks.

 Sport

 According to the Port Lincoln Council the most popular sports are tennis, Australian rules football, soccer, netball and basketball.
 The Port Lincoln Football League (PLFL) has 6 teams competing including the Mallee Park Football Club which is notable as having produced many Australian Football League players, particularly indigenous.
-The Centenary Oval has a capacity for 7,500 and has hosted sellout pre-season AFL matches in 2005 and 2015.
+Centenary Oval has a capacity for 7,500 and has hosted Australian Football League (AFL) pre-season matches in 2005 and 2015.
 Port Lincoln Soccer Association runs a 4 team competition.